Karensgh/Data-Analytics-Forecasting/README.md

 The summary page includes my finding and insights of the sales data.

 Due to NDA I am able to share data.
-But the format is Categories by Date.
+The data format is Categories by Date, with different Categories being y axis and different Dates being x axis
-                                 Date1 Date2 Date3...
-Category1  Category2 Category3
-   a          d         z          xx     xx   xx